WICG/file-handling/explainer.md

 The proposed method of getting launched files differs from some similar web APIs:

-- Web Share Target: All relevant data is contained in the POST request to the page
+* Web Share Target: All relevant data is contained in the POST request to the page.
-- registerProtocolHandler: Relevant data is contained in the query string the page navigates to
+* registerProtocolHandler: Relevant data is contained in the query string the page navigates to.

 In contrast, when we perform a navigation to the file-handling URL, the files are not available as part of a request.
 We briefly considered encoding the `FileSystemFileHandles` in the query string in a blob-like format (e.g. `file-handle://<GUIDish>`).
 However, this presents some problems:
-- The page would have to parse file handles from the URL itself, adding boilerplate.
+* The page would have to parse file handles from the URL itself, adding boilerplate.
-- Lifetimes for blob-like URLs are complicated, as we can't predict when/where the handle will be used.
+* Lifetimes for blob-like URLs are complicated, as we can't predict when/where the handle will be used.

 In addition, were we designing the existing APIs again today, there is a good chance we might take this approach for them too.